What if practice is the new deep?

 At the breakneck pace that demands nearly all of our focus, we seek renewal to remind ourselves of not only who we are – when the noise of the world is intentionally muted – but to also whom we belong.
 We see the Creator’s invitation for a better way of life as a sacred trust.
 As such, we seek a growing awareness of God's presence that our hearts may be re-sensitized.

 Key Question: To what extent do I live sustainably and aware of God’s presence in my life?
-How can we develop new patterns that lead to greater contentment, wholeness, and joy?

 We seek to give as we have been given.
 We recognize the abundance of God’s gracious provision in our world, and acknowledge His blessing in our own lives.
 As such, we seek to counter greed with generosity, scarcity with abundance, and to make known God’s blessings by sharing our own.